 - Can we clearly identify what we want from the stakeholder?(Required response: yes)

-- Can we exist with or easily replace the stakeholder?(Required response: yes)
+- Can we exist without or easily replace the stakeholder?(Required response: yes)

 - Has the stakeholder already been identified through another relationship?
 (Required response: yes)